Chamith-Nimmitha/tvSeries_placer/README.md

 HOW TO USE :

   	LINUX:
     		1) goto tvSeries_placer.py location( or change cwd in teminal)
     		2) open teminal and type python3 tvSeries_placer.py

-	  Windows:
+	WINDOWS:
    		1) Try double click and run.
    		2) That is not works, then open in python shell
    		3) That is not works then,
     			1) goto tvSeries_placer.py location( or change cwd in cmd)
       			2) Then open cmd and type python tvSeries_placer.py

 License: